15 Minutes That Will Change Your Life

 3. Water, water, water

 Did you know that many of us walk around sluggish because we’re dehydrated?
 This one is an easy fix.
-Drink eight ounces of water each day and you’ll be covered.
+Drink sixty-four ounces of water each day and you’ll be covered.
 Spread it out throughout the day to make it easier on yourself.
 Really, the foods we eat often have enough water that if you don’t get quite that much you should be okay.

 4. Get your rest